PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 \subsubsection{Interpretation}

-We now work out an interpretation for the individual terms of the \emph{completeness relation} \Cref{eq:rel_sum}.
-The left-hand-side of the equation relates to the prediction change, i.e.\ loss or gain of information, when both feature sets $Y,Z$ are occluded.
-Therefore, the interpretation of the raw \pd{} effects follow to be: \begin{itemize} \item \emph{(raw) main effect} $\bar{m}^{f^Y}_{Y|x}$: Prediction difference corresponding to occluding $Y$ with knowledge of all other features.
-Hence, contains all higher-order joint effects at fixed values of the interaction partners $Z=z$. \item \emph{(raw) joint effect} $\bar{m}^{f^{Y\!Z}}_{Y\!Z|x}$: Prediction difference corresponding to jointly occluding $Y$ and $Z$ in a way that is not covered by the corresponding main effects i.e.\ by keeping either feature set fixed at $y$ or $z$, respectively. \end{itemize} Finally, we refer to $\bar{m}^{f}_{Y|xz}$ as \emph{(raw) relevances}, which agree with the corresponding main effect $\bar{m}^{f^Y}_{Y|x}$ up to the used conditioning.
+We now work out an interpretation for the individual terms of the \emph{interaction completeness} \Cref{eq:rel_sum}.
+The left-hand-side of the equation relates to the prediction change, i.e., loss or gain of information, when both feature sets $Y, Z$ are occluded.
+Therefore, the interpretation of the raw \pd{} effects follows to be: \begin{itemize} \item \emph{(raw) main effect} $\bar{m}^{f^Y}_{Y|x}$: Prediction difference corresponding to solely occluding $Y$ with knowledge of all other features.
+Hence, contains all higher-order joint effects at fixed values of the interaction partners $Z=z$. \item \emph{(raw) joint effect} $\bar{m}^{f^{Y\!Z}}_{Y\!Z|x}$: Interactive prediction difference corresponding to jointly occluding $Y$ and $Z$ in a way that is not covered by a single corresponding main effect, i.e., by keeping either feature fixed at $y$ or $z$, respectively.

+\end{itemize} Finally, we refer to $\bar{m}^{f}_{Y|xz}$ as \emph{(raw) relevances}, which agree with the corresponding main effect $\bar{m}^{f^Y}_{Y|x}$ up to the used conditioning.
 For regression, we can additionally define \emph{shielded} counterparts, which specifically exclude the combined feature effects from the main effect.
-The point of view relies on regrouping terms in \Cref{eq:rel_sum} and leads to an alternative decomposition of $\bar{m}^f_{Y\!Z|x}$ of the form
+This point of view relies on regrouping terms in \Cref{eq:rel_sum} and leads to an alternative decomposition of $\bar{m}^f_{Y\!Z|x}$ of the form

 where $\bar{m}^{f^Y}_{Y\backslash Z|x} := \bar{m}^{f^{Y\!Z}}_{Y\!Z|x} + \bar{m}^{f^Y}_{Y|x}=\bar{m}^{f(x, Y, Z)}_{Y\!Z|x} - \bar{m}^{f(x, y, Z)}_{Z|x}$ and $\bar{m}^{f^{Y\!Z}}_{\backslash Y\!Z|x}:=-\bar{m}^{f^{Y\!Z}}_{Y\!Z|x}$.